 After reviewing the largest car insurance companies by market share in Delaware, we determined that USAA, Geico, Travelers, State Farm and Allstate are among the top carriers available.
 Our analysis of these companies included a review of premiums, coverages and discounts.

-We chose our list of best car insurance in Delaware based on their J.D.
-Power rankings, AM Best financial strength ratings, discounts and affordability.
-We combined these factors into a Bankrate Score for each company.
+We also chose the best auto insurance in Delaware based on each company’s J.D.
+Power rankings and AM Best financial strength ratings.
+We combined all these factors into a Bankrate Score for each company.
 The scores are on a 5.0 scale, and companies with higher scores are more highly rated within the individual rating categories.
 Based on our research, here are the top choices:

 Despite the fact that Travelers has the lowest J.D.
 Power score on our list, the company may be worth your time.
 Travelers offers the second-lowest premium of the companies we reviewed and offers a variety of optional coverages to help you tailor your policy to your needs, including accident forgiveness, ridesharing coverage and gap insurance.
 The company also offers numerous discounts to help you save.

 Learn more: Travelers Insurance review

 State Farm maintains local agencies, offering you a dedicated agent to help you with claims, questions and concerns.
 That personal touch appeals to many drivers, but State Farm also offers 21st-century tools that you might expect.
 With the State Farm mobile app, you can access your policy information, call for roadside assistance, contact your agent or start a claim.
 However, State Farm Does generate a higher-than-average number of complaints, according to the National Association of Insurance Commissioners (NAIC).